bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I humbly ask: WHY DO WE HAVE THE WORLD?**

 **(We don't seem to have a good answer...)**

+**Speculation: Practicing to pay attention to the here and now is beneficial.**

 Hi I am Karthik, a Math and AI enthusiast.